daichupeng/ai_saw/README.md

 # AI Saw

 ## Updates
+v 0.4
+- Added a Lynch mechanism, to allow multiple players to vote another player out to pass the round
+- Added a final mindset mechanism to produce the final mindset of a dying player.

 v 0.3
 - Added dynamic scenario generation for each round
 - Enhanced mindset tracking with improved response parsing